Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

       `TreeHead` are greater than or equal to what they were before.
    4. If third-party auditing is used, verify `auditor_tree_head` with the steps described in {{auditing}}.
-5. Verify that the commitment in the terminal search step opens to `SearchResponse.value` with opening `SearchResponse.opening`.
+5. If the user has monitoring information for this search key (because they own it or are performing Contact Monitoring), verify that `SearchProof.position` is the same as in previous requests, and that the entry's version and position in the log are consistent with other known versions.

 Depending on the deployment mode of the Transparency Log, the `value` field may or may not require additional verification, specified in {{update-format}},